eu-cdse/documentation/APIs/On-Demand Production API.md

 "https://odp.dataspace.copernicus.eu/odata/v1/ProductionOrder(<order_id>)/OData.CSC.Cancel"
 ````

-The orders which are in the queue and not yet processed will be removed instantly.
-For the orders in processing, the Order Items (single item within a Production Order) being processed will complete but the remaining part of the Order will be canceled.
+The orders that are in the queue and have not yet been processed will be removed instantly.
+For the orders in processing, the Order Items (single item within a Production Order) being processed will complete but the remaining part of the Order will be cancelled.
 #### Display details of the result
 The order generates a new product which can be downloaded from the public repository or private storage.
 To check the details of the result: